hgaaditya/rpi_homeserver/README.md

 # RPi Homeserver
 <img src="https://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-300x267.png" width="100" height="89">

-An absolute beginners guide to get a Rpi up and running, hosting multiple servcies for an essential home server.
+What is this 	: An absolute beginners guide to get a Rpi up and running, hosting multiple servcies for an essential home server.
+Who is this for?: Anyone who is starting up with Docker, Anyone who is interested in home automation and a DIY server solution but doesn't want to spend a fortune.
+What this isn't	: The most advanced guide, The best guide available.

 I will focus on things that needs to be modifed/personalised to get them working.
 As a lot of these solution are already avialable for Rpi and Docker seperately.
 But doing them together sometimes introduces wierd issues.
+This is probable onyl Part-1 of a multi part series, we will just be focusing on installation and getting these services running.
+The 2nd part would probably be setting up the frontend and general usage.
+And a 3rd would be advanced stuff which I don't have a clear plan for yet.

 ## Let's get started.

 Let's start with what OS you want to go ahead with.
 I have chosen Ubuntu 20.04 for my installtion just because of it's widespread community and ease of use.
-(But this turned   out to be not the greatest chioce since Rpi OS is still the only OS which support some nifty functions like HWA,but more on that later)
+(But this turned out to be not the greatest chioce since Rpi OS is still the only OS which support some nifty functions like HWA,but more on that later).
+But Ubuntu should work for 99% of users.

   ### Installing OS
   <img src="https://www.shareicon.net/data/256x256/2015/07/27/75996_ubuntu_256x256.png" width="75" height="75">

 1. Download the latest image from https://ubuntu.com/download/raspberry-pi
 2. Download the Raspberry Pi Imager from https://www.raspberrypi.org/software/
 3. Use a good Class 10 or UHS Class 1 card for your OS as this would have a big impact on the overall snapiness of your system.
 4. The installer is pretty straightforward and you just select the image and disk and jsut hit install .

 ## Installing Docker.
 <img src="https://cdn.iconscout.com/icon/free/png-256/social-275-116309.png" width="75" height="75">